ordina-jworks/ordina-jworks.github.io/_posts/2020-01-24-Architecture-in-Projects.md

 The first activities of the architecture effort focus mainly on gathering all relevant requirements that might influence the design.
 These requirements will also form the basis for the acceptance criteria stipulated by the gates between the phases.
 They can be divided into functional and non-functional requirements, where the latter can be divided into technical (such as integration, quality, and infrastructure requirements) and operational requirements (such as documentation, training, and managed services requirements).

 The solution architect works together with domain specialists, both business and technical, to guide and constrain the business and technical analyses from a technical perspective and should assist the analysts by informing them of technical information and possibilities.
-Through this exercise business knowledge is acquired and high-level business and technical requirements are produced.
+Through this exercise, business knowledge is acquired and high-level business and technical requirements are produced.
 The requirements should be listed as SMART statements: Specific, Measurable, Achievable, Realistic, and Timely.
 These requirements do not only structure the technical effort, but other disciplines such as business architecture and testing as well.

 The first version of a Solution Architecture (and its corresponding document) should be drafted as early as the Plan phase, when a first set of requirements becomes known, and an attempt at setting the scope ensues.
 This is sometimes called the Solution Architecture Blueprint.
 Next, throughout the project lifecycle the architecture version matures with the architect gaining more insight and detail of the to-be situation of the solution.
 As with most deliverables of a project, the solution architecture document will mature well into the Operate phase and even a bit of the Dispose phase with activities to keep the documentation up to date with reality.